-When an order has been issued to two trains at the same office in automatic block territory authorizing one train to run ahead of the other, after the train authorized to run ahead has received the order and the operator can plainly see and positively knows the train has departed and block is clear, after a ten-minute spacing the order may be delivered to the restricted train without stopping them.
+When an order has been issued to two trains at the same office in automatic block territory authorizing one train to run ahead of the other, after the train authorized to run ahead has received the order and the operator can plainly see and positively knows the train has departed and block is clear, after a ten minute spacing the order may be delivered to the restricted train without stopping them.

-(b) Examples 3 and 4 should not be used when a wait or run-late will serve the purpose.
+(c) Examples 3 and 4 should not be used when a wait or run late will serve the purpose.
+When Ex.
+3 is used the territory should be as short as practicable.

-Example 4.
-(Extra 95 West run ahead of No 3 B until overtaken.)
-The use of this form of order is prohibited except where the movement of a delayed superior train is indefinite, or as authorized by the chief dispatcher.

-- 58. Form C, Example 2, must not be used without waiting times in connection with it, for the purpose of preventing one extra train from leaving ahead of another.
+- Ex.
+4. (Extra 95 west run ahead of No 3 B until overtaken).
+The use of this form of order is prohibited except where the movement of a delayed superior train is indefinite, or as authorized by the chief dispatcher. - (d) Except as per Ex.
+4, a train must know that the preceding train has left the first point named when authorized to run ahead of them.
+If register cannot be used for this purpose a register check shall be furnished by train order. - 62.
+Form C. Ex.
+2 must not be used without waiting times in connection with it, for the purpose of preventing one extra train from leaving ahead of another.
 As there is no instruction to cover such use, it would be an improper order.
-Example 2 may be combined with examples of Form S-C with proper waiting times which do not specify the first-named train as waiting for the opposing extra, so that extra trains of both directions could use the times and places specified to govern their movements.
-The waiting points and times specified may be issued on a separate order. - 59. (a) Form S-C train order, by its wording, indicates that all trains concerned have a copy of such order and it should not be used in a single-order system method (one legged right-over) where a Form G, Example 7, can be used.
+Ex.
+2 may be combined with examples of Form S-C with proper waiting times which do not specify the first-named train as waiting for the opposing extra, so that extra trains of both directions could use the times and places specified to govern their movements.
+The waiting points and times specified may be issued on a separate order. - 63. (a) Form S-C train order, by its wording, indicates that all trains concerned have a copy of such order and it should not be used in a single-order system method where a Form G Ex.
+7 can be used.